ariard/lightning-rfc/13-offer-encoding.md

     - SHOULD set `features` to the bitmap of offer features.
   - if the offer expires:
-    - MUST set `expiry_timestamp` to the number of seconds after midnight 1 January 1970, UTC that invrequest should not be attempted.
+    - MUST set `expiry_timestamp` to the number of seconds after midnight 1 January 1970, UTC that invoice_request should not be attempted.
   - if it is connected only by private channels:
     - MUST include `blindedpath` containing one or more paths to the node from publicly reachable nodes.